 - Local Educational Institutions / Ithaca College & Cornell University's pages associated with copyright & piracy

 - The pocket lawyer for filmmakers [electronic resource] : a legal toolkit for independent producers / by Thomas A. Crowell.
-(2011, 2d ed.).
-Available online through Ebrary.
+(2011, 2d ed.)
+(Ebook Central)

-- Society for Cinema and Media Studies' Statement on Fair Use Their are best practices for fair use, teaching & film stills.
+- Society for Cinema and Media Studies' Statement on Fair Use Best practices for fair use, teaching & film stills.

 According to the U. S. Constitution, the Copyright Office was established, “To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."